robert-hh/ads1x15/readme.md

 value = adc.read(rate, channel1[, channel2])
 ```
 Start a conversion on channel at speed rate and return the value.
 Channel1 is the single input channel (0 ..
 3).
 If channel2 is supplied,
 the difference between channel1 and channel2 is taken.
 Rate is the
 conversion rate.
 Suitable values are (ADS1015 / ADS1115):
 ```
 0 :  128/8      samples per second
 1 :  250/16     samples per second
 2 :  490/32     samples per second
 3 :  920/64     samples per second
 4 :  1600/128   samples per second (default)
 5 :  2400/250   samples per second
 6 :  3300/475   samples per second
 7 :  - /860     samples per Second
 ```
 The first value applies to the ADS1015, the second to the ADS1115.
 The time
 required for a single conversion is 1/samples\_per\_second plus the time
 needed for communication with the ADC, which is about 1 ms on an esp8266
 at 80 MHz.
 Slower conversion yields in a less noisy result.
 The data sheet figures of the ads1x15 are given for the slowest sample rate.

 ###  adc.set_conv and adc.read_rev()

 Pair of methods for a time optimized sequential reading triggered by a time.
 For using, you would first set the conversion parameters with set_conv() and then get
 the values in a timer callback function with read_rev().
 ```
-adc.set_con(rate, channel1[, channel2])
+adc.set_conv(rate, channel1[, channel2])
 value = adc.read_rev()
 ```
 The definition of channel1, channel2 and rate are the same as with adc.read().
 The methods